 This is a brief overview of the most popular and the most common gym machines:

-1. The bench press machine
+1. The chest press machine

-The bench press machine is probably the most famous piece of gym equipment.
+The chest press machine is probably the most famous piece of gym equipment.
 It is designed for chest workouts, but it trains shoulders and triceps as well.
 All machines in this category have adjustable seats and weight stacks and they are seated, incline or decline.